1. Pan-European Diagnosis and State of the Arts

-On this basis, a composite report will be drafted, including some first conclusions and definition of a general profile.
+On this basis, a composite report has been drafted, including some first conclusions and definition of a general profile.

 2. Definition of an International Benchmark

-The objective will be to identify, at least, 40 Good Practices covering the following managerial topics:
+37 Good Practices have been identified, covering the following managerial topics:

 - Generation of new incomes / Financial resources: e.g. crowdfunding and crowdsourcing projects, merchandising, fees management, etc.)